mrfloris/3DPrinting/filaments/README.md

 # Filaments

 On this page I wish to keep track of the filaments that I have used, am using and got my eye on.
+Maybe this is just fun to do, but at least I will be able to find again what I've bought, where, and how many times.
+We will see.

 Maybe I will also include some pictures about how I store them, use them, etc.